 Distraction ‘n go

 The first tactic we are going to use to motivate our children to get out of the house is something I like to call the distract ‘n go.
 It works by picking an entertaining item like a cell phone or a remote or favorite toy.
-If the item is interesting enough, your child will become so distracted by it that he won&;t notice you’re carrying him to the car.
+If the item is interesting enough, your child will become so distracted by it that they won&;t notice you’re carrying them to the car.

 This tactic is particularly useful when the tool of distraction is something Baby doesn’t play with often.
 Remotes are a good option since they hold mystery.
 To be fully transparent, my son would possibly sell his soul for a chance to hold the remote.
 I am not above bribery, and I will use this weakness to get tasks done.